MalikMAlna/trainer/README.md

 WHITEGMAN_VOICE_ID=your_whitegman_voice_id
 ```

-4. Run the FastAPI server: `uvicorn main:app --host 0.0.0.0 --port 8000`
+4. Run the FastAPI server: `uvicorn main:app --reload`

 ## Usage

 1. Access the trAIner app in your browser.
-2. Start a conversation with the AI avatar by typing or speaking your requests.
+2. Start a conversation with the AI avatar by speaking your requests after pressing the record button.
 3. Follow the avatar's instructions for workouts, exercises, and motivation.
 4. Interact with the lifelike avatar and engage in a dynamic workout session.